Hematite Properties, Meaning, Facts and Photos

 Main Component of Red Ochre

-More recently it has been widely used by Native American Indians.
-Hematite also featured prominently during the the New Age movement of the 1970s and 80s.
+Traces of hematite have been found on skeletal remains that date back 12,000 years to the Neolithic Age.
+More recently, it has been widely used by Native American Indians.
+Hematite was also popular during the New Age movement of the 1970s and 80s.

 Large hematite stone on display in the Harvard Museum of Natural History